Lilyiit/NewsWebsite/README.md

-#AI-Powered News Website
+📰 AI-Powered News Website

-🚀 Project Overview
+✨ Description:

-This project is an AI-powered news website that detects and filters harmful or offensive comments, ensuring a safe and clean user experience.
+An AI-powered news website that automatically detects and filters harmful or offensive comments in real-time using n8n automation and natural language processing (NLP).
+Built with Python and Firebase, providing a safe and clean user experience.

+⚡ Features:

+🛡️ Real-time detection of harmful or offensive comments

+🤖 Automated moderation workflow with n8n

+📝 AI-driven content analysis using NLP models

-🛠️ Technologies
+🛠️ Technologies:

 Backend: Python

-Frontend: (React / HTML / CSS)
+Frontend: React / HTML / CSS

-AI: Natural Language Processing for comment analysis
+AI & Automation: NLP models + n8n

 Database: Firebase

-⚡ Features

-Automatically detects harmful and offensive comments

-Moderation system to maintain safe content

-Analyzes user comments in real-time to keep the site clean

-🤖 AI Module

-Uses NLP models for comment analysis

-Provides real-time comment filtering